Comfort Inn By the Bay

-This picturesque stretch of Lombard Street has eight tight turns along a single block.
+This picturesque stretch of Lombard Street has eight tight turns on a single block.
 They twist at very acute angles, making for very slow going if you are in a car.
-Although, oddly enough, cars were the reason for designing the street this way back in 1922, the idea being that this design would make it easier for them to negotiate the steep 16-percent grade.
+Although, oddly enough, cars were the reason for designing the street this way back in 1922.
+The idea was that this design would make it easier for them to negotiate the steep 16% grade.
 The drive is usually bumper-to-bumper and in the summertime, there is almost always a line of cars waiting to take the drive down.
 That being said, going for a stroll along this landmark is a good option, especially when the hydrangeas along the sidewalk are in bloom.

 Golden Gates National Recreation Area is a must-visit for history buffs and nature lovers while in the city.
 An absolute treasure trove of history and a wonderful place to spend a day exploring the outdoors.
 Whether you're looking to find out more about the 200 years of San Francisco's history, or just love hiking, biking or even extreme sports; plenty of opportunities are available within the park.
 The park's headquarters and information center is located at Fort Mason, where you can get all the necessary information to plan a great day trip.
 Off Point Lobos Avenue, just up the hill from the Cliff House, is this paved area offering one of San Francisco's most spectacular views complete with the sounds of foghorns and barking seals in the distance!
 To the west, overlooking Seal Rocks and the Pacific, is a memorial to the men lost on the U.S.S.
 San Francisco at the Battle of Guadalcanal.
 The bridge of that ship forms the monument itself and the holes ripped into the metal are the result of damage received during the battle.
 To the north, overlooking the Marin Headlands, are binoculars with preset coordinates, all the better to view Mount Tamalpais or the Farallon Islands.
 Some, rather steep hiking trails, lead down from here to the ruins of the Sutro Baths.
 The Coastal Trail, also steep, leads east from Fort Miley towards Fort Mason by way of China Beach and Baker Beach.
 Admission is free.